 Despite much resistance on the part of many sports punters willing to continue using credit or debit cards for online payments, more and more new methods are appearing, and PayPal is one of them.
 PayPal started off as a relatively small business with the aim of facilitating money transfers.
 However, the brand rapidly grew into one of the largest deposits and withdrawal methods on the market.

 Online gambling, and particularly sports betting, opened up brand-new horizons for PayPal as it began allowing users to store their money on a digital account, just like with e-wallets.
-By this time, PayPal had reached significant proportions, which is why online sports bettors very rarely have a tough time using it for their favourite online bookies.
+By this time, PayPal had reached significant proportions, which is why online sports bettors very rarely have a tough time using it for their favourite online PayPal betting sites.

 PayPal, particularly, is famed for its attention to security.
 The brand makes use of an SSL certificate to ensure encryption of all your personal information.
 It also takes customer satisfaction seriously with hands-on customer support and liberal withdrawal and deposit limits.